 I opted to buy a ready-made PCB for the crossover rather than attempt to make my own.
 The Quartets have crossover frequencies of 250 Hz and 2.3 kHz, so some component value changes from the Silicon Chip article were necessary to make the active crossover match this.
 I had decided to use audiophile-grade components in the construction as much as possible, which meant using polypropylene capacitors for the filter sections.
 These are considerably larger than the polyester ones that were specified in the original article so some of them had to be soldered in on Veropin ‘stilts’ to make them fit in.
 However I don’t think that the end-result is too untidy as can hopefully be seen in the photo.
-I also decided to use Burr-Brown OP4227 quad low-noise op-amp chips in place of the TL074s; these are about £7 a pop from Farnell so about ten times the price, but no point in scrimping if you’re going to all this trouble.
+I also decided to use Burr-Brown OPA4227 quad low-noise op-amps in place of the TL074s; these are about £11 a pop from Farnell so over ten times the price, but there’s no point in scrimping if you’re going to all this trouble.
 The whole thing is contained in a 1U rack-mounting case that fits neatly out of the way on the floor.

 Some things didn’t quite go to plan and changes had to be made, but more of this later …